sudeen/Spring-Mvc-Example/README.md

 Lastly, all you need to do is setup a **_Tomcat Server_**.
 While configuring tomcat server you will see the fix icon just click on that icon and intellij will automatically help you to make the `WAR` file.

+You must face an error in the first run so to fix this go to the project structure and under the **_artifacts_** tab you will see the name **_Available Elements_** and under that tab you will see some files probably 4 or 5 files.
+Select all those right click and click add to lib.
+Restart the server and you will get the desired output.